deepset-ai/haystack-tutorials/markdowns/03_Scalable_QA_System.md

 ```

+That's it!
+Your pipeline's ready to answer your questions!

 ## Asking a Question

-1. Use the pipeline `run()` method to ask a question.
+1. Use the pipeline's `run()` method to ask a question.
 The query argument is where you type your question.
 Additionally, you can set the number of documents you want the Reader and Retriever to return using the `top-k` parameter.
 To learn more about setting arguments, see [Arguments](https://docs.haystack.deepset.ai/docs/pipelines#arguments).
 To understand the importance of the `top-k` parameter, see [Choosing the Right top-k Values](https://docs.haystack.deepset.ai/docs/optimization#choosing-the-right-top-k-values).